maxj0218/NuzlockeMap/README.md

-# PokeBot
+# NuzlockeMap
-AI Bot/Agent made to play through and beat Pokémon Emerald.
-Future Plans:
-Extend scope of bot to any Pokémon game and/or ROM hack.
+Web app to keep track of and manage nuzlocke runs in any main line Pokemon game.